The carpet in the bedroom was wet.

 As it turns out, our water heater has something called a mixing valve that makes its 10-gallon capacity more like 16 gallons.
 It mixes the water in the tank that’s too hot to use with cold water, effectively giving us more usable hot water.

 If we want a super long shower, we have the option of turning on the electric in addition to the propane.
 This provides us with an “instantaneous-like” water heater by heating the water faster.

 Mystery solved!
 We don’t run out of hot water because we have the Cadillac of RV water heaters.

 3 | Some RV water heaters don’t have an anode rod

 Home water heaters have what’s called a sacrificial anode rod.
 It’s a metal rod that protects the tank of the water heater from corrosion.
 Some RV water heaters have an anode rod as well, but we found out ours doesn’t.

-We anticipate having a water softener will help cut down on potential corrosion, but having learned about the absence of an anode rod we’ll be sure to do regular flushes on our new water heater.
+We anticipate having a water softener will help cut down on potential corrosion.
+Still, having learned about the absence of an anode rod, we’ll be sure to do regular flushes on our new water heater.

 4 | Buy local